Approximations, ghosts and derived equivalences: Introduction

+Let us briefly explain the generality of Theorem \ref{theorem-ghosts}.
+The notion of symmetric approximation sequences covers several notions in the literature: \begin{itemize} \item Auslander-Reiten sequences, mutation sequences of tilting modules and modifying modules. \item Mutation triangles of exceptional sequences, cluster tilting objects and silting objects. \item Higher Auslander-Reiten sequences and Auslander-Reiten $n$-angles (when the starting term does not occur as a direct summand of middle terms). \end{itemize} As a consequence, Theorem \ref{theorem-ghost-intro} uniformly generalizes several known results: \cite[Theorem 1.1 and Proposition 3.5]{Hu2011}, \cite[Theorem 5.4]{Geis2006} and \cite[Theorem 5.3]{Ladkani2010}.
+Let us remark that the ghost ideal and the coghost ideal occurring in Theorem \ref{theorem-ghost-intro} are zero when $f_0$ is monic and $f_{n}$ is epic.
+In this case, one get a derived equivalence between the endomorphism rings.
+One can also apply Theorem \ref{theorem-ghost-intro} to get derived equivalences from Auslander-Reiten $n$-angles.

+Next we mention that the ideals occurring in Theorem \ref{theorem-ghost-intro} can be chosen to be some smaller ideals when the category $\mathcal{C}$ has a weak $n$-angulated structure.

-As a generalization of triangulated category, Geiss et al \cite{Geiss2013a} introduced $n$-angulated categories, which occur widely in cluster-tilting theory and are closely related to algebraic geometry and string theory.
-In this paper, we consider weakly $n$-angulated categories.
-Roughly speaking, the relation between a weakly $n$-angulated category and an $n$-angulated category is like that between an additive category and an abelian category.
-In a weakly $n$-angulated category, we do not have the pushout axiom (Octahedral axiom when $n=3$) and we do not require every morphism to be embedded into an $n$-angle (In general, in an additive category, pushout/pullback does not exist, and a morphism does not necessarily have a kernel or cockerel).
-However, the shifting of an $n$-angle is still an $n$-angle, and the direct sum of two $n$-angles is again an $n$-angle.
-For a precise definition of a weakly $n$-angulated category, please see Definition \ref{Definition-weakly-n-angle} below.
-Our second main result is as follows.
+As a generalization of triangulated categories, Geiss et al \cite{Geiss2013} introduced $n$-angulated categories, which occur widely in cluster tilting theory and are closely related to algebraic geometry and string theory.
+An $n$-angulated category is an additive category $\mathcal{C}$ together with an automorphism $\Sigma$ and a class of $n$-angles satisfying four axioms (F1), (F2), (F3) and (F4) (see \cite{Geiss2013} for details).
+The weak $n$-angulated structure we need in this paper can be obtained by dropping the axiom (F4) (the pushout axiom) and the condition (F1)(c) which says that every morphism in $\mathcal{C}$ can be extended to an $n$-angle.
+An additive category $\mathcal{C}$ with this weak $n$-angulated structure will be called a {\em weakly $n$-angulated category} in this paper.
+Roughly speaking, the relationship between a weakly $n$-angulated category and an $n$-angulated category is like that between an additive category and an abelian category.
+In a weakly $n$-angulated category, we do not have the pushout axiom (Octahedral axiom when $n=3$) and we do not require every morphism to be embedded into an $n$-angle.
+In an additive category, in general, pushout/pullback does not exist, and a morphism does not necessarily have a kernel or cokernel.